History and Sustainability

 Our History

-Located between the Strait of Magellan and the city’s main square, in the very center of Punta Arenas, our Cabo de Hornos Hotel is nowadays an icon of Chilean Patagonia.
-It was chosen by the Comisión Bicentenario commission as the most emblematic architectural work and contribution to the capital of Magallanes during the 20th century.
+Located in the heart of Punta Arenas, between the Strait of Magellan and the city’s Plaza de Armas, Hotel Cabo de Hornos rises today as an icon of the Patagonian capital.
+It was recognized by the Bicentennial Commission as the most emblematic architectural work and contribution to the city of Magallanes in the 20th century.

-All these activities have been forging over time, in the community of the city of Punta Arenas and its great Cabo de Hornos Hotel, the identity and tradition of modern Patagonian culture.
+Over time, these moments have helped forge a shared identity between the city of Punta Arenas and its great Hotel Cabo de Hornos—one rooted in tradition and the spirit of modern Patagonian culture.

 A hotel for Punta Arenas